ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why people perform versions of themselves online
+   - Exploring the psychology behind online performance
    - Finding the satirical angle
    - Making it relatable and timeless